Ten Questions for Tom Rivest

-The small group sizes and the fact that the owners are usually on-site, sharing their lifelong passion for wildlife and photography.
+Great Bear Lodge is made special by the small group sizes and the fact that the owners are usually on-site, sharing their lifelong passion for wildlife and photography.
 Plus we are the only tour operator in this area of British Columbia.

 What is a typical day like for you?

 Up by 7am, hopefully in the field by 8.30am, filming bears or working on some new trail or viewing site.
 Meet with staff at midday, chat with guests before they depart on the afternoon activity.
 Then I work on office tasks or maintenance until it's time for hellos and goodbyes with the arrival of the afternoon plane.
 Dinner with the guests, followed by more field time, then an evening night-cap with guests and in bed by 11.30pm.

 What other wildlife can lodge guests hope to see?